 [Regulation 5C inserted in Gazette 13 Sep 1996 p.
 4547; amended in Gazette 15 Aug 2000 p.
 4712.]

 5CA.
-Waiver of fee for works approval where best practice criteria met
+Fee for works approval, CEO may waive

 If, in respect of an application for a works approval under section 54 of the Act, the Chief Executive Officer is satisfied that the environmental performance and management of the premises to which the application relates conform to best practice criteria, the Chief Executive Officer may waive any amount otherwise payable under regulation 5C(1) in respect of the works approval.